tawheed/soundcloud-gmail-gadget/README.markdown

 We'll do our best to help you out with any contribution issues you may have.

 ## License

 The license is included as LICENSE in this directory.

-Fully QUnit tested.

-with minimal dependencies on the gadget Framework itself and therefor It extracts any valid SoundCloud URL from the mail body.

-A GMail Gadget to display the SoundCloud Player inline within GMail.